aaronguostudio/gitdemo/README.md

 - Added a new line from branch: `demo branch 1`.
 - Added a new line from branch: `demo branch 1`.
 - Added a new line from branch: `demo branch 2`.
+- Added a new line from branch: `demo branch 2`.